fringewidth/stateoftheworld/README.md

     <img src="images/aimodelresults2.png">
 </p>

+5. This data is displayed intuitively on multiple globes we have devised for this project.
+1. The data is updated automatically every month.
-1. Serverside code caches data received from the database for an hour, to prevent unnecessary database queries.
+1. Additionally, the serverside code caches data received from the database for an hour, to prevent unnecessary database queries.
 1. On the client side, the browser is set to cache data received for 12 hours.

 <p>